-STEP 1 Select "Change Name" by using a voice command or
+STEP 1 Select "Change Phone Name (Change name)" using a voice

 - STEP 2 Select the name of the cellular phone to be changed by either of the following methods: - a.
-Press the talk switch and say the desired phone name, and select "Confirm" by using a voice command or b.
+Press the talk switch and say the desired phone name, and select "Confirm" using a voice command or select "Confirm" using a voice "Confirm" - b.
 Press the talk switch and say "List phones".
-While the desired phone name is being read aloud, press the talk switch.

-c.
-Select the desired phone name by using

-STEP 3 Press the talk switch or select "Record Name" by using and say a new name.
+While the desired phone name is being read aloud, press the talk switch. - c.
+Select the desired phone name using - Press the talk switch or select "Record Name" using and say a new name.